ullahhab/StockPredictor/readme.txt

-This product look at previous stock year performance and make a prediction if it would be good by or not.
-This program will work neural network and AI.
+This product look at previous stock year performance and make a prediction if it would be good buy or not.
+This program will have a neural network and AI.
 Program will be divided in to steps
 #1 Neural network that would simply looking at the previous years and try to predict the price.